Kangaroo meat: Animal welfare

 The kangaroo meat industry has attracted critical attention in Australia, the United Kingdom and the United States from animal rights organisations.

 Their concerns centre on the hunting process, in which all kangaroo meat for the global market comes from kangaroos harvested in the wild.
-In 2009, wildlife ecologist Dr. Dror Ben-Ami for a University of Technology Sydney think-tank estimated that 440,000 "dependent young kangaroos" are bludgeoned or starved to death each year after their mother has been shot.
-Although, kangaroo harvesters insist that they must follow a strict code of practice to ensure the highest standards of humaneness and the code provides strict guidelines to ensure young aren't left to starve, there is compelling evidence that demonstrates the industry cannot be regulated because the animals are shot at night in the wild.
+In 2009 wildlife ecologist Dr Dror Ben-Ami for a University of Technology Sydney think-tank estimated that 440,000 "dependent young kangaroos" are bludgeoned or starved to death each year after their mother has been shot.